 Ayon sa senador, hindi naman aniya nasayang ang pagsusulong nito sa Cha-Cha dahil mahalaga na naririnig at nalalaman ng taong bayan na mahalaga ang isinusulung nitong Constitutional amendments." (from the "Politiko" Facebook page)

-(May 19) "Solon urges Senate to tackle Cha-cha before ‘time runs out’" Philipine News Agency
+(May 19) "Solon urges Senate to tackle Cha-cha before ‘time runs out’" Philippine News Agency

 (May 24) From his official Facebook posts, "Cagayan de Oro second district Rep. Rufus Rodriguez was invited by the Ateneo de Davao College of Law to speak during its 'Cha-Cha?
 Sasayaw Ka Ba?' event...